xinlinli1990/CarND-LaneLines-P1/README.md

   ![Hough-Comp](./report/Hough-Comp.jpg)

 ---
 ### For simple scenarios, the previous five steps can do the job.
 However, in complex scenarios (like tree shadow or damaged road), lots of errors can be observed.
 If use more strict parameters, the broken lane markings can not be distinguished from the road background.
-Therefore, five extra steps have been added to the draw_lines() function for obtain better result.
+Therefore, six extra steps have been added to the draw_lines() function for obtain better result.
 ![Hough-extra](./report/Hough-extra.jpg)

 1. Remove semi-vertical and semi-horizontal line segments
 2. Seperate line segments of the left lanes and the right lanes
 3. Use another Hough transform on the left and right lane segments to suppress the noise and intensify the lane marking.
 4. Filter the line segments by detecting the dense slope interval and dense x coordinates interval.
-5. Compute length-weighted x_top and x_bottom as the prediction of lane.
+5. Compute length-weighted x_top and x_bottom as the lane of current frame.
+6. Time-averaged step.
+Keep 5 most recent lanes detected by the pipeline, Correct the lane of current frame with previous lanes.

 ```python
 def draw_lines(img, lines, color=[255, 0, 0], thickness=10):